 A relatively large number of people in Cazadero telecommute to their jobs.
 Overall, about 25.46% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Cazadero is a great place for families with children to consider.
-First of all, many other families with children live here, making Cazadero a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Cazadero has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Cazadero is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Cazadero’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Cazadero is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Cazadero are slightly better educated than the national average of 21.84% for all cities and towns, with 22.90% of adults in Cazadero having a bachelor's degree or advanced degree.
+The education level of Cazadero citizens is a little higher than the average for US cities and towns: 22.90% of adults in Cazadero have at least a bachelor's degree.

 The per capita income in Cazadero in 2022 was $44,208, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $176,832 for a family of four.